 That’s not to say we can’t give you some guidelines in order to narrow down your choices.

-No brand is sponsoring this post, so you can trust we will give you actual info into how to choose the best product yourself.
+No brand is sponsoring this post, so you can trust we will give you actual info on how to choose the best product yourself.

 Optimally, you’re looking for a sealant that will go deep inside the surface of the material, ensuring that it will resist stains and keep out bacterias for longer.
 We’re not looking for a cheaper product whose effects won’t last for more than 2 months.